 Why do we need leap years?

 There is a purpose behind this year’s 366-day calendar.
 February 29, also known as Leap Day, helps keep our calendars aligned with the Earth’s rotation around the sun.

 Mike Lombardi, who leads the Time and Frequency Services Group at the National Institute of Standards and Technology (NIST) and is a timekeeping expert explains, “A year is about 365.25 days long, so adding one extra day every four years is necessary to keep the calendars accurate.”

 Nixing Leap Days from calendars would be problematic, he says, adding that “the date would soon be incorrect and would fall further and further behind.”

 It might seem like a quarter of a day—only six hours!—doesn’t make much difference.
 But after ten years without a Leap Day, your calendar would be off by 2.5 days.
-Add a few more decades and the weather might feel more like one of these Octoberfest celebrations in December.

 When were leap years added to the calendar?

 Before the modern Gregorian calendar, people used the 12-month, 365-day Julian calendar, which History.com reports was created by Roman emperor Julius Caesar in 46 B.C.
 The emperor even included a leap year every four years.
 But Caesar’s math wasn’t quite right, so a tiny sliver of time—11 extra minutes per year—gradually shifted the calendar off course.